Silwerkrans

-Silwerkrans is a village in Bojanala District Municipality in the North West province of South Africa.
+Silwerkrans (also known as Tlokweng) is a village in Bojanala District Municipality in the North West province of South Africa.
 The village is occupied by the Batlokwa ba Bogatsu tribe.
-The Batlokwa are thought to have occupied this village during the1800s.
-The royal house has no Kgosi.
-Dr. Lesedi Motsatsi is the heir to the throne but has not been enthroned.Tlokweng village has sub-clans (makgotla) led by dikgosana.
+The Batlokwa are thought to have occupied this village during the 1800s.
+Dr. Lesedi Monageng II Motsatsi is the current kgosi of Tlokweng village.

 Geography

 The village is divided into sections mainly aligned by clans (makgotla).
-Some of the oldest sections are: Rathoane, Rasennelo, Ramolefe, Mokgwa, Siko, Mmaotse Raseekana, Rakuba, Ramochina, Ramoji, Ramodisa, Raphiri, Lekubung, Monneng, Ledubeng, Rramothibe, Kgosing, Metejwe, Sopeng and Raleoto.
+Some of the oldest sections are: Rathoane, Rasennelo, Ramolefe, Mokgwa, Siko, Mmaotse, Raseekana, Rakuba, Ramochina, Ramoji, Ramodisa, Raphiri, Lekubung, Monneng, Ledubeng, Rramothibe, Kgosing, Metejwe, Sopeng and Raleoto.

-Raleoto extends the village east of the Mase River and consists of sub-sections, namely Phokojweng, Ranthoakgale, Mothowammona, Masetlheng, Matshelapata, Terateng and Dinngogong.
+Raleoto extends the village east of the Mase River and consists of subsections, namely Phokojweng, Ranthoakgale, Mothowammona, Masetlheng, Matshelapata, Terateng and Dinngogong.
 Kolontwane and Mase are two rivers crossing the village from south to north.
 Kolontwane River is popular for having a waterfall called Metsi-a-wa, which attracts pilgrims who come for spiritual rituals.

 Education

 Tlokweng has three primary schools and two secondary schools.
 The primary schools are Bogatsu Primary School, Thakadu Primary School and Mokalake Primary School.
 The Secondary schools are Kgosibodiba Secondary School and Motlhaputseng High School.